Battle of Kallo: Order of battle

-The Spanish order of battle was determined in the council of 18 July.
-Count Fuenclara was to attack from the fort of Sint-Marie in command of the 15 companies of his Spanish tercio and troops taken from the garrisons of the Demer, Herentals and Lier.
+The Spanish order of battle was determined in the council of 18 June.
+Count Fuenclara was to attack from the fort of Sint-Marie in command of the 15 companies of his Spanish tercio and troops taken from the garrisons of the Demer, Herentals, and Lier.
 His Spanish tercio had fought at the Battle of Nördlingen four years previously.
 The Marquis of Lede was instructed to attack from the dike of Melsele with the German foot regiment of Brion, the Italian tercio of Ottavio Guasco, the Imperial foot regiment of Adelshofen and six cavalry companies.
 Andrea Cantelmo, general of the artillery, would lead the third and main attack, over the fort of Verrebroek, along the dikes coming from Hulst and Vrasene.
 The units under his command were 10 companies of Spanish infantry arrived from Limburg −5 from the Tercio of the Marquis of Velada and 5 from that of the Count of Fuenclara–, the Italian tercio of the Duke of Avigliano, the Walloon tercios of Ribacourt and Catres, a foot regiment from Luxemburg and 10 cavalry companies.
 They numbered, in all, 8,000 to 9,000 men.
-The cardinal-infante instructed the three commanders to launch their attacks simultaneously in order to prevent the Dutch from sending reinforcements to one point or another, and, if the enemy fortifications proved too strong for the States Army to be dislodged, to fortify the points that they managed to take and keep harassing the enemy with artillery and bombs.
+The Cardinal-Infante instructed the three commanders to launch their attacks simultaneously in order to prevent the Dutch from sending reinforcements to one point or another, and, if the enemy fortifications proved too strong for the States Army to be dislodged, to fortify the points that they managed to take and keep harassing the enemy with artillery and bombs.

-The States Army had 6,000 to 7,000 infantry and 300 cavalry, or just 5,700 men in all.
+The States Army initially had 6,000 to 7,000 infantry and 300 cavalry, or 5,700 men according to other reports.
 The foot soldiers included 8 companies of Count William's own Lower German regiment, 14 companies of the Scottish regiments of Balfour, Sandilands and Hamond; 7 companies of the Lower German regiment of Count Henry Casimir of Nassau-Dietz, 7 from the Walloon and Lower German regiment of Count Henry of Nassau-Siegen, 7 from the Regiment of Prince John Maurice of Nassau-Siegen, elder brother of William and governor of New Holland, 7 companies under Colonel Erhard von Ehrenreuter, and 7 of the Dutch Regiment of the Lord of Brederode, 57 companies in all, though other sources give a total strength of 63 foot companies and also note the presence of elements of the Noord-Hollands Regiment.
-The 4 cavalry companies were those of captains Brouchoven, Pierre du Four, Lord of Le Metz (French), Wingen and Raoul van Oss.
+The 4 cavalry companies were those of captains Brouchoven, Pierre du Four, Lord of Le Metz (French), Wingen, and Raoul van Oss.
 The States' artillery train included 15 cannons: six demi-cannons, six 6-pdrs and three 3-pdrs.
-William expected the imminent arrival of reinforcements, since Frederick Henry informed him on 18 July that he had dispatched Count Henry of Nassau-Siegen with 27 additional infantry companies to join him.
+William expected the imminent arrival of reinforcements, since Frederick Henry informed him on 18 June that he had dispatched Count Henry of Nassau-Siegen with 27 additional infantry companies to join him.
 Nevertheless, bad weather and opposing tides prevented the reinforcements from arriving in time.